Regina M. Santella, PhD

-This work will lead to better risk prediction models in high-risk individuals by incorporating biomarkers of environmental exposures, genetic susceptibility and non-genetic alterations to DNA.
+Developing better risk prediction models in high-risk individuals by incorporating biomarkers of environmental exposures, genetic susceptibility, and non-genetic alterations to DNA.

-Regina M. Santella, PhD, is a Professor of Environmental Health Sciences, and Director of the NIEHS Center for Environmental Health in Northern Manhattan.
+Regina M. Santella, PhD, is a Professor of Environmental Health Sciences.
 She is a laboratory-based biochemist with extensive experience in the area of chemical carcinogenesis and molecular epidemiology.
 Her research is mainly focused on the use of biomarkers of exposure and genetic susceptibility to understand risk for cancer development.
 Her laboratory has developed antibodies and immunoassays to a number of carcinogen-DNA and protein adducts and uses these methods to determine exposure to environmental carcinogens.
 Other assays have been used to understand genetic susceptibility related to DNA repair capacity.
 More recently, her laboratory is investigating the use of epigenetic markers including global and gene specific methylation and microRNA expression in breast tumors and white blood cells to identify those at increased risk or as early biomarkers of disease.
-Breast cancer studies take advantage of two large sample banks, the Long Island Breast Cancer Study Project, a population-based case-control study and the Breast Cancer Family Registry of members of high risk families.
+Her breast cancer studies take advantage of two large sample banks, the Long Island Breast Cancer Study Project, a population-based case-control study, and the Breast Cancer Family Registry of members of high risk families.

 When you give to BCRF, you're funding critical hours in the lab.
 More time for research means longer, healthier lives for the ones we love.